SIGMusic/LeapMusic/README.md

 Please put your stuff in the respective folders:
 Pure Data Synths: Only pure data code in here
-Interpreter Layer: Put other stuff like java in here
+Interpreter Layer: Put the python code here

+To set up the python libraries see the readme in the InterpreterLayer folder

 To run the synth:
 0) get Pure Data Extended